How do you become a thought leader?

-1. Maintain an Active Business Blog:
+1. Maintain an Active Business Blog

 Launching a blog that covers important topics relating to the industry in which you're selling is perhaps the best way to establish and uphold your image as a thought leader.
 A well-written blog will make prospects and current customers confident that the products and services they buy from you are created using industry expertise.
 Not only will maintaining an active business blog reward you with a more credible industry presence, but when done right, it will also afford you additional business benefits such as improved lead generation and a boost in search engine optimization.

-2. Contribute Guest Blog Posts:
+2. Contribute Guest Blog Posts

-3. Publish Long-Form Content:
+3. Publish Long-Form Content

-Publishing longer form content such as ebooks, whitepapers, and even webinars shows prospects and customers that your knowledge about given topics expands beyond 600-word blog posts.
+Publishing longer-form content such as ebooks, whitepapers, and even webinars shows prospects and customers that your knowledge about given topics expands beyond 600-word blog posts.
 By publishing well-crafted, educational ebooks or other downloadable content, you'll demonstrate that you're capable of thought leadership on an even higher scale.

-4. Launch Your Own Podcast:
+4. Launch Your Own Podcast